Do You Have Doll Questions? Doll Questions With Answers Two--May Have The Answers

 here to return to the top

 click here to return to the Doll questions with answers page

 Click here to return to the Antique Doll Advisors Home Page

-eBay is a great wedsite for "value" information about dolls, or most anything else for that matter--however, in order to see what something has sold for, registration is required, so if you are looking for past sales of any particular doll, please register
+eBay is an excellent website for "value" information about dolls, or most anything else for that matter--however, to see what something has sold for, registration is required, so if you are looking for past sales of any particular doll, please register